Back to: ASP.NET Core Identity Tutorials

 Adding Twilio Package:

-Open the Package Manager Console and execute the following command to install the Twilio NuGet Package for ASP.NET Core.
+Open the Package Manager Console and then execute the following command, which will install the Twilio NuGet Package for ASP.NET Core.

 Configure Twilio Settings:

 In the appsettings.json file, store your Twilio credentials (Account SID, Auth Token, and Twilio Phone Number).
-This allows you to keep sensitive information out of your codebase and makes it easier to configure your application for different environments.
+This allows you to keep sensitive information out of your codebase, making it easier to configure your application for different environments.

 "SMSSettings": { "AccountSID": "Your Account SID", "AuthToken": "Your Account Auth Token", "FromNumber": "Your Twilio Number" }

-Next, we will create a service class in your ASP.NET Core application to encapsulate the SMS-sending logic.
-So, create a class file with the named SMSSender.cs within the Services folder and copy and paste the following code.
-The following code is self-explained, so please read the comment lines for a better understanding.
+Next, we will create a service class in our ASP.NET Core application to encapsulate the SMS sending logic.
+So, create an interface named ISMSSender.cs within the Services folder and then copy and paste the following code.

-Following these steps, we can integrate SMS functionality into our ASP.NET Core application using Twilio.
+With this, we integrate SMS functionality into our ASP.NET Core application using Twilio.
 This setup can be easily extended to other SMS providers by modifying the integration details according to the provider’s API documentation.

-In the next article, I will discuss how to Add and Verify Phone Numbers in ASP.NET Core Identity.
-In this article, I explain how to Integrate SMS Service with ASP.NET Core.
-I hope you enjoy this article on integrating SMS service in the ASP.NET Core.
+In the next article, I will discuss how to add and Verify Phone Numbers in ASP.NET Core Identity.
+In this article, I explain how to integrate SMS Service with ASP.NET Core.
+I hope you enjoy this article on integrating the SMS Service in ASP.NET Core.